These brown butter pecan scones are light and crispy and are filled with amazing melt-in-your-mouth flavor.

 This page may contain affiliate links.
 I only recommend products that I would use myself.
 I may earn a small commission when you make purchases through these links at no additional cost to you.
 Thank you.
 As an Amazon Affiliate, I earn from qualifying purchases.
 For more information please read my Disclosure Policy.

-- These scones are light an flakey with out being too dry.
+- These brown sugar pecan scones are light and flakey without being too dry.

-- The vanilla icing adds just the right amount of sweetness.
+- The vanilla icing adds just the right amount of sweetness to these delicious scones.

 Butter: Butter adds flavor and helps to create a flakey scone.
 I prefer to use unsalted butter.